sanyachawla26/Healthy-Recipe-Time-Prediction/README.md

 # Quick Fix or Healthy Mix?
+By: Carolina Mondragon and Sanya Chawla
 ## Introduction
 Everyone gets busy at times, and for some, it’s all the time.
+Unconsciously, that drives our food choices and it leads us to opt for quicker and less healthy meals.
+In this analysis, we explore how cooking times differ between healthy and unhealthy recipes using the **"Recipes and Ratings"** dataset.

+While there are many ways to define "healthy."
+For the purpose of this project, we define it based on the calorie-to-saturated-fat ratio.
+In other words, the ratio represents the number of calories per gram of saturated fat in a serving.
+Meaning, a high ratio generally indicates that the food is lower in saturated fat relative to its total calorie content, while a low ratio suggests the food is higher in saturated fat relative to its total calories."

+For example, our first observation is a recipe for `name = brownies in the world best ever` with `calories = 138.4` and `saturated fat = 3.8`.
+The calorie-to-saturated-fat ratio would be 36.47.
+This means that for every gram of saturated fat in the food, there are approximately 36.47 calories.
+This high ratio suggests that the brownies per serving has less saturated fat relative to its calories and thereby "healthier."
+It is likely that most of the calories come from other macronutrients such as carbohydrates, rather than from saturated fat.

-Unconsciously, that drives our food choices, often leading us to opt for quicker, less healthy meals.
-In this analysis, we explore how cooking times differ between healthy and unhealthy recipes.
-While there are many ways to define "healthy," for this project, we define it based on the calorie-to-fat ratio—the lower the ratio, the healthier the recipe, and vice versa.
-The question guiding this investigation is: How do the cooking times of healthy recipes, as defined by a low calorie-to-fat ratio, compare to those of unhealthy recipes?
-This analysis is important because understanding the relationship between recipe health and cooking time can help individuals make more informed food choices, potentially saving time while maintaining healthier diets.
+With that being said, the question guiding this exploration is "How do the cooking times of healthy recipes, as defined by a low calorie-to-saturated-fat ratio, compare to those of unhealthy recipes?"
+This analysis is important because it helps people find a balance between eating healthy and saving time.
+By understanding how cooking time affects the healthiness of a recipe, individuals can choose meals that fit their schedules without sacrificing nutrition.
+This way, people can make better food choices that are not only quick but also promote a healthier lifestyle.

-The dataset contains 232,665 rows, each representing a unique recipe.
+Our dataset contains 232,665 rows after merging, where each observation represents a unique recipe.
 The relevant columns for this question include:

-**Name**: The name of the recipe.
+`name`: the name of the recipe.

-**Minutes**: The time (in minutes) it takes to prepare the recipe.
+`minutes`: the time (in minutes) it takes to prepare the recipe.

-**n_steps**: The number of steps required in the recipe.
+`n_steps`: the number of steps in the recipe.

-**Calories**: The calories per serving.
+`calories`: the calories per serving.

-**Total Fat**: The percentage of the daily value for fat per serving.
+*`saturated_fat`: the grams of saturated fat per serving.

+`calories_to_sfat`: the calories to grams of saturated fat ratio.

-**Rating**: The recipe's rating out of 5.
+`rating`: the recipe's rating out of 5.

-Additionally, a new column, fat_calorie_ratio, has been created, which calculates the ratio of total fat to calories for each recipe, serving as an indicator of the recipe's healthiness.
-This column will help categorize the recipes into "healthy" or "unhealthy" based on their fat-to-calorie ratio.
+**The percentage daily value (PDV) for saturated fat is based on a standard 2,000-calorie diet.
+Typically, the recommended daily value for saturated fat is 20 grams.*

 ## Exploratory Data Analysis
 ### Data Cleaning
 ### Univariate Analysis